Python Development#

 Note

 There are a few low-level tests written directly in C++.
-These tests are implemented in pyarrow/src/python_test.cc, but they are also wrapped in a pytest-based test module run automatically as part of the PyArrow test suite.
+These tests are implemented in pyarrow/src/arrow/python/python_test.cc, but they are also wrapped in a pytest-based test module run automatically as part of the PyArrow test suite.

 Test Groups#